 “Insured Persons” doesn’t mention Spectators.
 Are we covered if a spectator is injured?

-Spectators are not listed as an insured person on the programme.
-As such, a spectator who is injured cannot make a claim on the Personal Accident policy.
-Clubs are noted as Insureds on the policy.
-Therefore if a spectator was injured and decided to seek damages from the club alleging the club’s negligence, then the Public Liability policy would respond.
-Important, the Public Liability Policy states that you must not admit Liability without the Insurers consent thus any claim made by a spectator must be referred to the Insurer as soon as possible for their instructions.
+A spectator who is injured cannot make a claim on the Sports Personal Injury policy.
+If a spectator was injured and decided to seek damages from the club alleging the club’s negligence, then the General Liability policy would respond.
+Important, you must not admit Liability without the Insurers consent.
+Any claim made by a spectator must be referred to the Insurer as soon as possible for their instructions.

 Why can’t I claim my Doctors bills on this policy?